Russ Harvey Consulting - Computer and Internet Services

 The Guardian

 It is no longer possible to install Windows 10 onto a local account without first logging into your Microsoft account unless you deny Internet access during the install.
+Microsoft is not the only one to demand an online account to verify users and provide services.
+The Internet has become essential to our everyday living.

 It's almost impossible to avoid the cloud now, because of the movement of commercial and government services to the web, the multiplication of computing devices and the rapid growth in smartphones.
 These different trends reinforce one another.